Sandman83/gillespied/README.md

 # README #

-This repository contains a physical time reaction propagation library in D. Based on the Gillespie algorithm of 1977 it contains various implementations and enhancements for fast reaction index and timing sampling.
+This repository contains a physical, stochastic time reaction propagation library in D. Based on the Gillespie algorithm of 1977 it contains various implementations and enhancements for fast reaction index and timing sampling.